 It’s a delightful walk through the trees before you need to hopscotch across rocks over a burbling creek.
 Then, a cascading waterfall.
 Ah, serenity.

-There are several spots at Wintergreen Resort where you can pick up the Old Appalachian Trail, including the end of Hemlock Drive.
+There are several access points at Wintergreen Resort where you can pick up the Old Appalachian Trail, including the end of Hemlock Drive.

 From here, the Old Appalachian Trail will cross over Laurel Springs Drive twice before terminating at the Appalachian Trail near the Blue Ridge Parkway.

-This forested out-and-back hike is close to 5.0-miles.
+This forested hike is close to 5.0-miles round trip.
 On the way, you can also make a side trip to tumbling Upper Shamokin Falls.